Clifford DeBaptiste: Legacy & Honors

 DeBaptiste is generally remembered positively and is often credited with beginning West Chester's downtown revitalization.

 DeBaptiste was named Outstanding Citizen of the Year by the West Chester Chamber of Commerce in 1984.

 DeBaptiste was given an honorary doctorate by West Chester University in 1999.

 A plaza at West Chester University is named after DeBaptiste, as well as a lecture series.

 A residential street in West Chester, "Debaptiste Lane", is named after the former mayor.

 In 2022, DeBaptiste was given an honorary doctorate by Lincoln University.

+On 16 February 2024, House of Representatives member Chrissy Houlahan gave a brief speech in DeBaptiste's honor while on the House floor.

+DeBaptiste celebrated his one hundredth birthday on 19 May 2024.
+The party drew nearly one thousand guests, including State Senator Carolyn Comitta and former State Senator Andy Dinniman.
+DeBaptiste was also gifted the honorary title of "Mayor Emeritus" at the event.

-Electoral History
+Electoral history

 Personal life

 DeBaptiste was married to Inez E. Manning from 1950 until her death in 1990.
 DeBaptiste has three daughters, including the 62nd Mayor of West Chester, Lillian L. DeBaptiste.
 DeBaptiste has been a lifetime member of the NAACP, and is also a Prince Hall Mason.
 He is a Christian.